 Thalia is a rising star in Women's Golf.
 With a ranking of 360 up from 679 in 2020.
 She is studied at Daytona State until 2022.
 She was a member of the England Women's squad 2020/21.
 Following an impressive 2020 including 3rd in the R&A tour series Spain plus a 1st place in the English Women's Amateur Championship and 3rd in the match-play 2021.
 Thalia has top 5 finishes in the St. Rule Trophy (5), The Critchley Salver (3) and The Astor Salver (1).
 Thalia has now turned professional and will compete on the Rose Series tour and the LET Access tour in 2023.
 We wish her luck.

 Taylor Storey - Young talent on a journey to be a tour professional

 Taylor is 17 and studying golf at Myerscough College in Preston.
 His dad Chris Storey a professional of 15 years is his role model.
 In Taylor's first proper season this year his handicap fell from 19 to 4.
 He won the club competition at his home Scottish course Glasgow Golf Club, with a 4 under 66 to win by 7.
 Taylor is focused and excited about his golfing programme next year and is hoping to make further strides towards his ambitions.

 Follow his progress on Instagram @tstoreygolf

-Jai Higgins - Working hard towards single figures in 2022
+Jai Higgins - Working hard towards scratch in 2023

 Follow his progress on Instagram @jaihiggins100